Health and wellbeing

 In times of crisis it is more important than ever to prioritise self-care and mental wellbeing.
-As the outbreak of COVID-19 continues to impacts our communities, SLTs – like other healthcare workers – remain under significant pressure.
-The RCSLT has curated a wide range of links and resources to help support its members.
+As COVID-19 continues to impact our communities, SLTs – like other healthcare workers – remain under significant pressure.

 Emotional resilience helps us cope with change and manage stress.
 Resilience is also a quality of leadership – resilient people are better able to shape their environment and perceive change in terms of challenge rather than threat.